acm-uiuc/til/_til/haskell/sorting-in-reverse-order.md

+---
-# Sorting in reverse order
+title: Sorting in reverse order
+category: haskell
+---

 `Data.Ord` contains a newtype, `Down`, which can wrap any type that has an `Ord` instance, in order to provide a reversed `Ord` instance for that type.